sonykey2003/mdtwinsrv2022/README.md

 Vagrant up && Vagrant rdp
 ```

-# Install and confg the MDT on Win Server 2022
+# Spin up a Winsrv 2022 with MDT enabled from Vagrant

 ## Caveats
 * Validate the Vagrant provisioning of [prep-mdt.ps1]() via: